unh-comp-698-systems-software/notes/ansible/README.md

 Here, we'll use git as a method for tracking changes to your ansible playbook and deploying it onto your AWS instance.

-1) Copy this `ansbile` folder into your docker-cloud-test repository.
+1) Copy this `ansible` folder into your docker-cloud-test repository.
 2) Create a branch, add the ansible folder, and push the branch to your github repository.
 	```bash
 	git checkout master